 Are croissants really French?
 How do bakers get them so buttery and flaky?
-In honor of National Croissant Day today, we sat down with our culinary expert to learn all about croissants.
-What he has to say may surprise you!
+In honor of National Croissant Day, we sat down with one of our culinary experts to learn all about croissants.

-Josh Gomes, a Senior Innovation Technologist here at Dunkin’ Donuts and one of only 200 Certified Master Bakers in the U.S., has been baking croissants ever since he worked at his local Dunkin’ Donuts more than twenty years ago.
-Check out these five things we learned from the culinary expert himself:
+Dunkin’ Croissants, including our Croissant Stuffers, paired with a Hot or Iced Coffee are a delicious way to enhance your day.
+Josh Gomes, Research and Development Manager here at Dunkin’, one of only 200 Certified Master Bakers in the U.S., has been baking croissants ever since he worked at his local Dunkin’ more than twenty years ago.
+Check out these five things we learned about the warm and flaky treat from the culinary expert himself:

 1. Croissants Aren’t Really French

 Croissants have long been associated with Parisian bakeries, but you may be surprised to hear that’s not where they got their start.
 In fact, croissants are said to have been invented in Vienna, Austria.
 The tale goes that a baker created the crescent-shaped bread to celebrate the defeat of the Ottoman Empire, mirroring the crescent moon on the Turkish flag.

 2. Marie-Antoinette May Have Introduced The French To Croissants

 Legend says that the croissant was first introduced in France by Queen Marie-Antoinette.
 Originally born in Vienna, she so missed the Austrian treat that she requested that French bakers make croissants just for her.